-Bob Crosby, Certified Public Accountant of Crosby Company, will review the draft audit report with the Committee.
-The draft audit report has been completed in the Comprehensive Annual Financial Report (CAFR) format this year.
+The audit report has been completed in the Comprehensive Annual Financial Report (CAFR) format this year.
 The completed audit will be submitted to the Government Finance Officers Association (GFOA) for review and consideration for a Certificate of Achievement for Excellence in Financial Reporting.
 This is the first year the District will attempt to receive this award.
-A 39-page checklist is used to evaluate the audit report.
+A 39-page checklist will be used by the GFOA to evaluate the CAFR.
 It generally takes the GFOA four to six months to complete their review.